New curved Kakeya estimates: Introduction

 \begin{remark} Wisewell observed the above phenomenon in the special case $A(t) = tA + t^2 B$.
 In that case, $m(A) \in \{1,2,3,\infty\}$, and Wisewell classified the functions $A(t)$ according to each value of $m(A)$ \cite{Wisewell}. \end{remark} There is enough freedom in the choice of $\Omega$ to always get $m(A) \geq 1$.
 If $m(A) = 1$, an easy calculation shows that $A_2$ is a multiple of $A_1$.
 To make the condition $m(A) = 1$ robust, it makes sense to further require $m(A_{t_0}) = 1$, where $A_{t_0}(t) = A(t + t_0) - A(t_0)$ and $t_0$ is in a small neighborhood of $0$.
 In this case, $A_i$ is a multiple of $A_1$ for each $i \geq 2$.
 That is, $\phi_A$ is equivalent to $\phi_{\rm{parab}}$ or $\phi_{\rm{hyp}}$ up to a change of variables in $t$ (and $\mathcal C(\phi_{\rm{parab}})$ and $\mathcal C(\phi_{\rm{hyp}})$ are equivalent up to a change of variables at the level of the family of curves).
 The hypothesis of Theorem \ref{thm: main phicurved kakeya} is closely related to the quantity $m(A)$. \begin{proposition} If $\phi_A$ satisfies the hypothesis of Theorem \ref{thm: main phicurved kakeya} then $m(A) = 2$. \end{proposition} We leave the proof of Proposition \ref{prop: compression at point and main thm} to Appendix \ref{appendix: B}.
 We now compare Definitions \ref{def: contact order} and \ref{def: compression}.
 Suppose that $k \geq 4$ and assume $\phi_A$ has contact order $\leq k$.
 Then it is clear that $m(A) \leq k-1$.
 The other direction can fail, however.
 If $\phi_A$ fails to have contact order $\leq k$, the matrix \eqref{eq: contact order matrix} has rank $< 4$.
 A direct calculation shows $\mathfrak D'(0) = \frac{d}{dt}\det A(t) \mid_{t=0} \neq 0$, so the first row is a linear combination of the last 3 and

 for some $\lambda_{11},\lambda_{12},\lambda_{22} \in \R$.
 However these lead to a choice of \emph{real} matrix $\Omega$ satisfying \eqref{eq: compression def} only when

 Defining $m^*(A)$ to be the largest integer $m$ such that \eqref{eq: linear combination def} holds without imposing the constraint \eqref{eq: lambda restriction}, we do get the reverse implication (but now lose the forward implication).
 We always have $m(A) \leq m^*(A)$.
 We visualize how Theorem \ref{thm: main phicurved kakeya} compares to both positive and negative results in Figure \ref{fig:toy_case_diagram}.
+The ``$1$''-endpoint contains those phases with robust compression $1$, as explained after Remark \ref{rmk: wisewell}.
+This is classical Kakeya.
+The ``2''-bracket is $\{\phi_A : m(A) = 2\}$, where Theorem \ref{thm: main phicurved kakeya} applies (highlighted in dark gray).
+This region corresponds to the gray strip in the ``\textbf{?}''-region between contact order $\leq 4$ and Bourgain's condition in Figure \ref{fig: schematicOfCurvedKakeya}.
+For $m \geq 3$, the ``$m$''-bracket is $\{\phi_A : m(A) = m^*(A) = m\}$ (where $m^*(A) = m$ is required for contact order to apply).
+The positive results here are \eqref{eq: contact order kakeya}, based on \cite{DaiOscillatory}.
+At the very right is the ``$\infty$''-endpoint, containing the examples $\{\phi_A : m(A) = \infty\}$.
+The trivial bounds are sharp here.
+The upper bound on $d_{\rm{max}}$ is Proposition \ref{prop: max fnc upper bound}.